-9.2 The London Plan (Policy 7.18) says "the Mayor supports the creation of new open space in London to ensure satisfactory levels of local provision to address areas of deficiency".

-The CCS (Policy CS15) says "the council will protect and improve Camden's parks and open spaces" and will "tackle deficiencies and under-provision and meet increased demand for open space...securing additional onsite public open space in the growth areas", including the West Hampstead Interchange.
+10.2 The London Plan (Policy 7.18) says "the Mayor supports the creation of new open space in London to ensure satisfactory levels of local provision to address areas of deficiency".
+The CCS (Policy CS15) says "the council will protect and improve Camden's parks and open spaces" and will "tackle deficiencies and under-provision and meet increased demand for open space...securing additional on-site public open space in the growth areas", including the West Hampstead Interchange.
 It also states that the Council will work on "securing other opportunities for additional public open space".
 The West Hampstead area has been identified by Camden Council (CCS 15.9) as an area deficient in public open space.
 Research by the NDF found a strong desire for more green areas and open space, as well as improvements to existing spaces.
-Future developments in the Area will be required to include as much green and open space as possible.